shanselman/Windows-Wifi-Manager/README.md

 If you run "wifiprofiles delete NAME", it will delete the specified profile.

-If you run "/ADHOC ssid pass", it will crete Adhoc profile.
+If you run "/ADHOC ssid pass", it will create Adhoc profile.

 The code is garbage, but it made for a fun evening.
 Comments welcome.